 - Final Thoughts & Tips

-What Exactly Is Ancho Chili Sauce?
+What is Ancho Chili Sauce?

 Ancho chili sauce is made from dried Poblano peppers, which turn dark red and develop a more complex flavor when left to ripen and dry.
 Known for their mild heat and deep, earthy undertones, anchos are often soaked and blended into a thick, savory sauce used across Mexican cuisine and beyond.